Claymost/weather-forecast-app/README.md

 - In another terminal, run `php artisan serve`

 Following this, the front end can be accessed.
 The default address is localhost:8000

-- Fluent interfaces for the API is definitely a little bit experimental on my behalf.
-I didn't run into any issues with it though.
-Might not be ideal for testing.